rsheldiii/rp2040-business-card/README.md

 Now, some very select people might argue that you could stop here.
 You power the system, the microcontroller uses the crystal to communicate at high speeds with the flash chip, pulling the information it needs to run Doom - it just... doesn't display it anywhere.
 A younger me would argue this is sufficient - if I unplug my monitor, does my computer stop running?
 When I unplug the screen from my business card, each flash of the LED is another frame rendered into the ether.
 Is it not "running" Doom?

 But that's not really what we mean when something "plays" doom.
-Video games are multisensory, interactive experiences, if you can't _play_ a game, is it really a game at all?
+Video games are multi-sensory, interactive experiences, if you can't _play_ a game, is it really a game at all?
 To that end, we need three more things: we need a screen, we need some way to input commands, and we need audio.

 ### Screen